alihaydaroglu/swc-en-social/readme.md

 5. In the terminal, type `conda env create -f env-cpu.yml` and follow instructions to install all of the required packages.
 Say yes to whatever conda asks.
 6. Activate this environment by typing `conda activate swc-en-social`
 7. Launch a jupyter notebook server by typing `jupyter notebook`
+8. A browser page with the notebook files should open up.
+If not, go to http://localhost:8888 on your browser.
+Small chance it asks for a password, if so you can set one up as instructed [here](https://jupyter-notebook.readthedocs.io/en/stable/public_server.html#automatic-password-setup)
+9. Open `01_introduction.ipynb` and follow instructions inside.

 ### Explanation and Troubleshooting